ecmwf/open-ecpds/README.md

 ## Support Materials

-You can access the Javadoc API documentation for OpenPDS at the following link: [Javadocs](https://laurentgougeon.github.io/maven-ecpds/index.html) *(will be available when published to gh-pages)*.
+You can access the Javadoc API documentation for OpenPDS at the following link: [Javadocs](https://laurentgougeon.github.io/maven-ecpds/index.html).
 This comprehensive documentation provides detailed information about the classes, methods, and functionalities available, serving as a valuable resource for developers.

+>**Warning:** "The Javadoc API documentation will be available once it is published to gh-pages, which is only possible for public repositories.

 Additionally, you can find the OpenPDS options for various editors at this link: [OpenPDS Options](API.md).
 This documentation outlines the configurable options available in the OpenPDS editors, helping users to customize their experience and optimize their workflow effectively.